Four Go houses: Yasui

 The Yasui house (安井家) was one of the four Schools (or Houses) of Go which were officially recognized during the Edo period of Japanese history.

 Each of the four schools were founded by Tokugawa Ieyasu in 1612.

 The house had one Meijin, in Yasui Sanchi.
 It has been commented that the general style of play tended to the pragmatic, rather than the artistic way.

 From 1737 to the present, the current head of the Yasui house has been known as Senkaku.
 The retirement or posthumous names are listed here.

 History

 This maki-e Go board is at the temple named Ryōgen'in 龍源院 at Daitoku-ji, Kyoto, Japan.
 It was said to be used by Toyotomi Hideyoshi and Tokugawa Ieyasu.
 The bowls to the left and right of the board bear their family crests.

 The first of the four houses was the house Honinbo, founded by Honinbo Sansa.
-Honinbo Sansa was a Buddhist monk and had been appointed Godokoro (minister of Go) by Tokugawa Ieyasu after the unification of Japan in 1603.
+Honinbo Sansa was a Buddhist monk and had been appointed Godokoro (minister of Go) by Tokugawa Ieyasu after the unification of Japan (Azuchi–Momoyama period) in 1603.

+Following Sansa's death, a dispute arose among the heads of the four houses over who was the strongest player and therefore best placed to succeed him as Meijin and Godokoro.
+In 1644 a six-game match was arranged between the two leading contenders, Honinbo Sanetsu and Yasui Sanchi; the match took nine years to complete and ended in a tie.